safe-global/safe-docs/safe-core-sdk/relay-kit/gelato.md

 For the SyncFee quickstart tutorial, you will use the Gelato relayer to pay for the gas fees on the BNB Chain using the BNB you hold in your Safe.
 No need to have funds on your signer.

-For this tutorial you will need a Safe with a threshold of 1 deployed on BNB Chain.
+For this tutorial, you will need a Safe with a threshold of one deployed on the BNB Chain.
 You can create one using [Safe{Wallet}](https://app.safe.global/) or the [Protocol Kit](./protocol-kit/).

 ### Import the packages